Jeremy Griffiths

-Jeremy Richard Griffiths (born March 22, 1978, in Fairview, Ohio) is a former Major League Baseball pitcher for the New York Mets and Houston Astros.
+Jeremy Richard Griffiths (born March 22, 1978) is a former Major League Baseball pitcher for the New York Mets and Houston Astros.

 Career

 Griffiths spent three years as a pitcher for the University of Toledo baseball team.
 In 1998, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 Griffiths was the Mid-American Conference Baseball Pitcher of the Year as a junior in 1999.
 Toledo qualified for the MAC Tournament that year and Griffiths was later chosen by the New York Mets in the third round of the 1999 Major League Baseball Draft.